Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 September 1, 2024 – Daubert

-In the AFFF firefighting foam litigation, Daubert challenges will be key and we should win them easily.
+Daubert challenges will be key in the AFFF firefighting foam litigation, and we should win them easily.
 These motions focus on whether the scientific evidence presented by plaintiffs is admissible.
 These motions determine if expert testimony linking PFAS chemicals in AFFF to specific health conditions, such as cancer, meets the required standards of scientific reliability.
 Defendants will argue that the plaintiffs’ expert opinions are speculative or based on insufficient data, seeking to exclude these testimonies to weaken the plaintiffs’ case.
-That will be a tough argument in these Tier 1 and Tier 2 cases.
+Those Tier 1 and Tier 2 cases will be a tough argument for defendants and they might look foolish in front a jury if they push it too far.

 One significant Daubert issue involves proving causation—specifically, whether exposure to PFAS chemicals in AFFF directly caused diseases like kidney, testicular, or prostate cancer.
 For example, in some earlier motions, defendants sought to dismiss expert testimony that connected PFAS exposure to contaminated water sources.
 However, courts have denied several such motions, allowing the plaintiffs’ causation experts to proceed.
 This likely foreshadows the rulings to come.